A phenotype-structured mathematical model for the influence of hypoxia on oncolytic virotherapy: Numerical results

-The results are collected in Figs. \ref{fig:dyn_normox} and \ref{fig:multi}, along with the videos accompanying it (see electronic supplementary materials S5, S6 and S7),.
+The results are collected in Figs. \ref{fig:dyn_normox} and \ref{fig:multi}, along with the videos accompanying them (see electronic supplementary materials S5, S6 and S7),.
 The arrangement of plots in Fig. \ref{fig:dyn_normox} is analogous to Fig. \ref{fig:hom_stat_comparison}, with the inclusion of $\varphi(O(0,\vec{x}))$ in the right panels: this allows to quantify the variation in time of the oxygen concentration due to tumour growth and the consequent evolution of the trait selected by environmental conditions.
 Fig. \ref{fig:multi} shows the simulation result in the whole domain and highlights how the source heterogeneity affects the dynamics.

 In all four cases, the initial tumour growth causes a drop in oxygen concentration, reducing the environmentally optimal epigenetic trait; consequently, the tumour growth progressively slows down.
 The variation of oxygen level is a new selective pressure, which could not be considered in the stationary oxygen situation.
 The dynamics in the centre of the tumour are characterized by a progressive adaptation, with the oxygen that reduces as the cell density grows and the average epigenetic trait that increases as the oxygen density decreases.
-We remark that in this initial phase, the actual fittest trait is always lower than the one selected by the environment due to the distance from carrying capacity; as time passes, this difference becomes less evident.
+We remark that in this initial phase, the actual fittest trait is always lower than the one which is optimal for the oxygen-driven selective pressure due to the distance from carrying capacity (see Eq. \eqref{eq:ybar}); as time passes, this difference becomes less evident.
 In the meantime, the invasion fronts are more oxygenated, which contributes to the selection of proliferative traits in this area; this behaviour resembles the dynamics observed in the case of antigaussian stationary oxygen distribution.
-Spatial heterogeneity affects the invasion in the cases of step-like and multiple peak sources.
+Spatial heterogeneity affects the front behaviour in the cases of step-like and multiple peak sources.

 As with stationary oxygen, the viral injection constitutes an additional selective pressure.
 The virotherapy causes a significant decrease in the cancer population, which allows the reoxygenation of the tissue.
 Nevertheless, the initial selective pressure of the infection appears more substantial than the environmental pressure, and the average epigenetic trait significantly increases.
 As time passes, the infection is more effective in the well-oxygenated areas: this keeps the cancer population low and avoids an excessive reduction in the oxygen concentration, which would result in a less effective infection.
 Conversely, in the less oxygenated areas, the tumour grows up to close to carrying capacity; hence, the oxygen concentration reduces further and the environmental conditions contribute to the selection of cells resistant to the infection.